200 Awesome Facts About Everything

 While most babies start getting teeth when they're around six months old, around one out of every 2,000 babies is actually born with a tooth, known as a natal tooth.
 There are four kinds of natal teeth—fully developed but loose teeth, loose teeth with no roots, tiny teeth already poking through the gums, and teeth about to cut through the gums.

 T-Mobile Owns the Color Magenta

-The brand trademarked the color and a Texas judge ruled that similar colors, even with different names, can't be used by other telecom companies.
+In 2014, the brand successfully trademarked the color and a Texas judge ruled that similar colors, even with different names, can't be used by other telecom companies.